XIV. Questions and Answers on Dissecting “God-man Theory”

-Answer: When you say the Lord Jesus became the life-giving Spirit after He resurrected, are you certain there’s basis for that?
-Did the Lord Jesus actually say that after His resurrection?
-If the Lord Jesus never said that, then what gives you the authority to say so?
-I’ve never heard the Lord Jesus claimed to be the life-giving Spirit after resurrection.
-Neither has the Holy Spirit testified to that.
-On what basis are you saying that the Lord Jesus said He’s the life-giving One after His resurrection?
-This is what the Lord Jesus said, “But you shall receive power, after that the Holy Ghost is come on you: and you shall be witnesses to me both in Jerusalem, and in all Judaea, and in Samaria, and to the uttermost part of the earth” (Acts 1:8).
-The Lord Jesus didn’t say that the life-giving Spirit would come on you.
-If it was the life-giving Spirit, then why didn’t He Himself say it?
-Man insists on saying that the Holy Spirit who comes to work is the life-giving Spirit.
-This theory is nothing but man’s notion and imaginations.
-Even if man experiences the Holy Spirit’s work and gains life, he still can’t profess the Holy Spirit is the life-giving Spirit.
-The Holy Spirit is only the Holy Spirit.
-No matter how He works, how He saves and perfects us, it is still the work of God.
-Man shouldn’t speak blindly or say unreasonable words, lest he define the Holy Spirit and God incorrectly.
-God incarnate does His work only to redeem and save mankind.
-Both before and after the crucifixion, the Lord Jesus had one goal, to redeem humanity.
-His substance never changed.
-In his belief in God, man brushes aside the truth and always studies and limits God.
-This is Satan’s disposition.
-Let’s look at the words of Almighty God.
+Answer: You said “When the Lord Jesus was resurrected after His crucifixion, He became the life-giving Spirit.”
+Is there any basis in God’s word for such an idea?
+Did the Lord Jesus say anything about this after His resurrection?
+Since the Lord Jesus has never said such a thing, on what basis do you make such claims?
+I never heard the Lord Jesus say anything about becoming the life-giving Spirit after His resurrection, and the Holy Spirit hasn’t borne testimony to this either.
+So what basis do you have for saying that the Lord Jesus became the life-giving Spirit after His resurrection?
+After His resurrection, the Lord Jesus said, “But you shall receive power, after that the Holy Ghost is come on you: and you shall be witnesses to me both in Jerusalem, and in all Judaea, and in Samaria, and to the uttermost part of the earth” (Acts 1:8).
+The Lord Jesus never said that the “life-giving Spirit” would come on you.
+If it really was the life-giving Spirit who was supposed to come, then why didn’t the Lord Jesus Himself say so?
+Yet you insist on calling the Holy Spirit who comes to do His work the life-giving Spirit.
+This is merely a figment of your imagination.
+Even if a man undergoes the work of the Holy Spirit and gains life, he still can’t call the Holy Spirit the life-giving Spirit.
+The Holy Spirit is the Holy Spirit.
+And regardless of how the Holy Spirit does His work, regardless of how He saves and perfects mankind, this is all the work of God.
+We humans must not make groundless explanations, speak without reason, or attempt to define the Holy Spirit or God as we please.
+God incarnate does His work for the sole purpose of redeeming and saving mankind.
+The Lord Jesus, whether it was before or after He was crucified, did the work of redeeming humanity, and remained essentially the same.
+If we don’t pursue the truth, but still study and attempt to define God, this is purely an expression of our satanic disposition.
+Let’s read two passages of Almighty God’s words.
 “The Spirit within Jesus, the Spirit in heaven, and the Spirit of Jehovah are all one.
 It can be called the Holy Spirit, the Spirit of God, the sevenfold intensified Spirit, and the all-inclusive Spirit.
 The Spirit of God alone can carry out much work.
 He is able to create the world and destroy it by flooding the earth; He can redeem all mankind, and moreover, conquer and destroy all mankind.
-This work is all carried out by God Himself…” (from “Does the Trinity Exist?” in The Word Appears in the Flesh).
+This work is all carried out by God Himself…” (“Does the Trinity Exist?” in The Word Appears in the Flesh).
 “The substance of God Himself is the Spirit, which can be called the Holy Spirit or the sevenfold intensified Spirit.
 Anyway, They are the Spirit of God.
 It is only that the Spirit of God is called differently during different eras.
 But Their substance is still one.
-Therefore, the work of God Himself is the work of the Holy Spirit; the work of the incarnate God is none less than the Holy Spirit at work” (from “God’s Work and Man’s Work” in The Word Appears in the Flesh).
-From God’s words we can deduce that from the beginning straight through to the end, God incarnate does the work of redeeming and saving man.
-All His work is done by one Spirit and it’s the Holy Spirit at work.
-There’s no order of priority in the work of the Holy Spirit.
-He does God’s work constantly.
-And every stage of God’s work is performed by the Holy Spirit, and no man can partake in it.
-So man should not define the Holy Spirit’s work lightly, saying it’s the work of the Holy Spirit sometimes, and that of the life-giving Spirit sometimes.
-That’s completely invalid.
-It just doesn’t make sense.
+Therefore, the work of God Himself is the work of the Holy Spirit; the work of the incarnate God is none less than the Holy Spirit at work” (“God’s Work and Man’s Work” in The Word Appears in the Flesh).
+We can see from God’s word that in the two times God became flesh, He does the work of redeeming and saving mankind.
+It is the Holy Spirit doing God’s own work.
+The Holy Spirit is God, and God is the Holy Spirit.
+Every stage of God’s work, no matter whether it is through incarnation or by using man, it is the work of the Holy Spirit. which no man can interfere with.
+Therefore, we must not attempt to define the work of the Holy Spirit as we please, calling it the work of the Holy Spirit at one point in time, and calling it the work of the life-giving Spirit the next.
+This is completely unacceptable.
+This is a ludicrous misconception.

-from the movie script of Rapture in Peril
+from the movie script of Rapture In Peril